Events

 Join us for a day full of stories and imagination with some of Britain’s very best writers, illustrators and creators.

-In addition to our author & illustrator sessions at Wickham Hall, stop by the Pavilion at the Bovey Tracey Cricket Club for even more bookish fun from 10AM-4PM, including story time, crafts, and special meet & greets.
+In addition to our author & illustrator sessions at Wickham Hall, stop by the Pavilion at the Bovey Tracey Cricket Club for even more festival fun from 10AM-4PM, including story time with local authors, crafts, interactive community projects, bookish vendors, and more.
 All free and open to the whole community.

 If you have a young person in your life who loves to read or draw or write, today is their day!